PLATFORM SERVICE LEVEL AGREEMENT

 • Maintain independent backups of critical data (we recommend not relying solely on our backup systems)

-• Comply with the Acceptable Use Policy in the Terms of Service
+• Comply with the applicable Acceptable Use Policy

 • Ensure that Connected Services (Google OAuth) remain authorized and tokens are valid